forcepusher/FullscreenWindowTemplate/README.md

 # FullscreenWindowTemplate
-Unity WebGL template that scales to the entire browser/container window.
-Just 50 lines, has loading progress bar.
+Unity WebGL template that scales to the entire browser/container window at constant rendering pixel count (think of constant resolution).

 1. Copy WebGLTemplates folder into the Assets folder.
 2. Go to Edit -> Project Settings -> Player -> WebGL -> Resolution and Presentation -> WebGL Template.
 3. Select the template.
 If you still can't see a new template, make sure you've copied the folder correctly.
+4. If you're swapping an old version of this template, select other template and reselect this template again.
-4. Enter desired render scale ranging from 1.0 to 2.0 in the template settings.
-By default it's 1.6 for mobile and 2.0 for desktop.
+5. Enter desired render resolution defined in pixels.
+You can use an expression like 1920*1080.
+By default it's 1280*720 for mobile and 2560*1440 for desktop.